p91g/patrick-moore.github.io/_pages/about.md

 Interests
 ------
-I am nearing completion of a PhD in Intelligent Transport Systems, focusing on optimising bikeshare operations through analysis of the built environment.
+I am nearing completion of a PhD in Intelligent Transport Systems, focussing on optimising bikeshare station locations through analysis of the built environment.
 The end-to-end machine learning framework was:
 1. Automated bike data extraction via stations API,  storing to a SQL database
-2. Pre-processed large geo-spatial datasets to extract meaningful metrics
+2. Pre-processed built environment data to extract meaningful metrics
 3. Geo-spatial clustering of urban morphology across cities
 4. Inference of statistical models to explain determinants of bikeshare trips
 5. Predicted future ridership using machine learning (XGBoost) and Random Effects Modelling